cornell-dti/trends-in-web-dev-website/versioned_docs/version-2023sp/lecture1.md

 #### Generics

-Generics are a way to make a function or class more flexible.
-They allow you to specify a type parameter that can be used in the function or class.
+Generics are a way to make a function more flexible.
+They allow you to specify a type parameter that can be used in the function.

 ```ts
 const introduce = <T>(name: T): string => {